sylvia830/LaundryHelper/README.md

 - You can locate the pop-up dialog by clicking on "Save my current machine" and "Save my current balance" buttons.
 - You can click on "Add Value" button first and enter the amount in the text field right next to it to add value to your balance (remember to press "enter" after the input to add value successfully).

+Phase 4: Task 2
+- Option 1: test and design a robust class
+- In LaundryCard class, an exception is thrown in addValue method when num is less than or equal to 0.
+- In LaundryCardTest, testAddValue tested the case where the exception is not expected and testAddNegativeValue tested the case where the exception is expected.